Alternate Blood Hunter

 Order of Alchemists

-Blood Hunters that join this Order make use of alchemy and dark transmutation magic to mutate their physical form.
-The sinister power in their blood triggers massive physiological changes thanks to experimental Mutagens.
-These mutants are often striving to evolve into an ultimate physical form.
+Blood Hunters that join this Order make use of dark alchemy and transmutation magic to mutate their physical form.
+The power in their blood triggers massive physiological changes thanks to their experimental Mutagens.
+These alchemists enhance their physical form to fight monsters as their peer.

 Aberrant Alchemy